Dark Energy with Logarithmic Cosmological Fluid: Introduction

-It turns out that by adding another cosmological term which varies according to $\ln a/a^2$ to the original $1/a^2$, accelerating Universe can be realized.
-To see this in detail, let us first check the energy dominance of each epoch.
-We start from $\rho_{cr} \simeq 10^{-122} {\rm M_{p}}^4$ and the matter energy density $\rho_m = {\gamma \over (a/a_0)^3}\rho_{cr},~\gamma \simeq 0.27$ \cite{Komatsu:2008hk}.
-Let us assume that the energy density of the cosmological fluid composed of those two terms was approximately of the order of $\sim {\rm M_{p}}^4$ when the inflation started {\footnote {The cosmological terms considered here decay very fast and cannot be responsible for the inflation itself.
-The inflaton should come from some other source.}}.
-At the end of the inflation when the scale factor becomes $10^3$ cm with the number of $e$-foldings given by $N$, the energy density would have decreased in magnitude by a factor of $\sim Ne^{-2N}$ and becomes of the order of $\sim N e^{-2N}M_p^4$.
-We choose $N \sim 81$ which is bigger than the minimum number of e-foldings \cite{Copeland:2004cz} so that the energy density becomes of the order of $ \sim 10^{-72}{\rm M_{p}}^4$ and therefore we propose the following dark energy density
+It turns out that by adding another cosmological term that varies according to $\ln a/a^2$ to the previous $\Lambda_a$, an accelerating Universe can be realized.
+To see this in detail, we first assume that the energy density of the cosmological fluid composed of these two terms is approximately of the order of $\sim {\rm M_{p}}^4$ when the inflation is started{\footnote{The cosmological terms considered here decay very fast and cannot be responsible for the inflation itself.
+The inflation should come from some other source.}}.
+At the end of the inflation, when the scale factor becomes $10^3$ cm with the number of $e$-foldings given by $N$, the energy density will have decreased in magnitude by a factor of $\sim Ne^{-2N}$ and will have become of the order of $\sim N e^{-2N}M_p^4$.
+We choose $N \sim 81${\footnote{This number may look rather ad-hoc, but the choice of the e-foldings is related with the scale factor at the end of inflation and can be adjusted.}}, which is bigger than the minimum number of e-foldings \cite{Copeland:2004cz} so that the energy density becomes of the order of $ \sim 10^{-72}{\rm M_{p}}^4$.
+Therefore, we propose the following dark energy density: